Robert Williams (architect): Early life and British architecture

 By 1887 Williams was living in Haslemere, Surrey.
 On 7 November he was admitted as an associate to the Royal Institute of British Architects (RIBA), allowing him to set up his own architectural practice in London.
 Williams's main work was in public structures and educational institutions.
-He carried out several commissions in his native South Wales, including Pontypool Market Hall (1893–94), Cowbridge Girls School (1895–96) and Pontypool and District Hospital (1903).
+He carried out several commissions in his native South Wales, including Pontypool Market Hall (1893–94), Cowbridge Girls School (1895–96) (Note: The former Cowbridge Girls School was demolished in 2024 to make way for a housing development.) and Pontypool and District Hospital (1903).
+(Note: The Pontypool and District Hospital buildings were demolished in the early 2000s.)
 Works in London include the Wheatsheaf Hall, Vauxhall (1896) and the People's Hall, West Kensington (1901).
-His work shows a Gothic Revival influence, though with an emphasis on amenity.
+His work shows a Gothic Revival influence, though with a particular focus on comfort, convenience and sanitation.

 Williams became a fellow of RIBA in 1896, by which time he was living in Harringay, London.
 Williams was also a member of the Cambrian Archaeological Association and drew sketches of their 1897 investigations in Cardiganshire, that were published in Archaeologia Cambrensis and The Builder.
 He campaigned for conservation of historic buildings, complaining in the local press about unsympathetic modifications and new-builds.
+He was also an early proponent for a national school of architecture in Wales, an objective achieved two years after his death.
 By 1905 he resided in Fleet Street, London, and in 1914 he was at Hook in Hampshire.